wp-plugins/varnish-http-purge/readme.txt

 `

 If you're using nginx, it's `pagespeed ModifyCachingHeaders off;`

+= Can I use this with a proxy service like CloudFlare? =

+Yes, but you'll need to make some additonal changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).

+If you use the Jetpack CSS editor, however, your changes will show up.

 = Why aren't my changes showing when I use CloudFlare or another proxy? =